Teaching Staff From SEPTEMBER, 2021

 Term of Office: 2020-24

-Committees: Finance (Chair), Admissions, Pay Committee, HT Performance Review, Covid 19 Oversight Panel
+Committees: Finance (Chair), Admissions, Pay Committee, HT Performance Review

 Mrs Worrall has served as governor for 14 years and has been Vice Chair for the last 5 years.
 She works as an Insurance Compliance Officer.
 She regularly volunteers in school, taking a very active interest in many school activities.
-She is also a Governor of All Saints Academy.
 Her children attended St Peter’s.

 Mrs Dolores Gordon-Smith